AbdelYsf/SmartDeg/README.md

 # SmartDeg
-an android app to help  medical represantants to do  their tasks here are some captures of the app
+An android app to help  medical represantants to do  their tasks here are some captures of the app

 ![](smartdeg_calender.png)